oliw/advent_of_code_2020/README.md

 Prompt: Count the number of # seen in a 2D Array if you traverse in several directions
 Solution: Trivial if your method for Part 1 accepts arbitrary directions as an input

-## Question 4: Validating Passports
+## Question 4: Passport Processing
 Themes: Validation, Hash, Regex, Lambdas

 ### Part 1